-Craigslist Monitors: This team of volunteers watches the multiple Craigslist sites in Wisconsin for lost and found dog postings.
+Craigslist Monitor: This team of volunteers watches the multiple Craigslist sites in Wisconsin for lost and found dog postings.
 They post our flyers to the site, offer our services to finders and owners of lost dogs, and watch for possible matches of missing dogs.

 Hispanic Community Liaision – Enable LDoW to better assist Spanish speaking people.
 Post on Spanish Craigslist sites to tell them where to look for their dogs.
 Do any translating necessary of our tips, hints and literature.
 Must speak and write fluent Spanish.